List of diplomatic visits to the United States

-International trips made by the heads of state and heads of government to the United States have become a valuable part of American diplomacy and international relations since such trips were first made in the mid-19th century.
-They are complicated undertakings that often require months of planning along with a great deal of coordination and communication.
+International trips made by the heads of state and heads of government to the United States have been a valuable part of American diplomacy and international relations since the mid-19th century.
+These trips are complex endeavors that often require extensive planning, coordination, and communication.

 First visits by continent

 The first international visit to the United States was made by King Kalakaua of Hawaii in 1874, which was the first visit by a foreign chief of state or head of government.

+South America

 The first South American head of state to visit the United States was Emperor Pedro II of Brazil in 1876.

+Central America

-The first North American head of state to visit the United States was President Justo Rufino Barrios of Guatemala in 1882.
+The first Central American head of state to visit the United States was President Justo Rufino Barrios of Guatemala in 1882.

+Europe

-The first European head of state to visit the United States was Albert I, Prince of Monaco in 1913.
+The first European head of state to visit the United States was Albert I, Prince of Monaco in 1913 while the first head of government to visit the United States was Prime Minister Macdonald of the United Kingdom in 1929.